lee-cha-dev/desktop-recorder/README.md

 # Desktop Recorder

-Desktop Recorder is a Python-based application designed to record desktop screens, including mouse and keyboard inputs.
-It saves each recording in a directory named after the datetime it was created, under a `data` folder.
-This tool is particularly useful for creating datasets for neural network training, testing, and validation, making it an invaluable resource for developers and researchers working in machine learning, AI development, or data science.
+Desktop Recorder is a Python-based application designed to facilitate the generation of rich datasets for training advanced machine learning models, including time series models and Generative Adversarial Networks (GANs).
+This tool streamlines the process of collecting user input and screen activity data, serving as a vital resource for researchers and developers in the field of AI.

+## Project Motivation
+The inception of the Desktop Recorder project was driven by the imperative need to streamline the process of generating high-quality, structured datasets for the development and refinement of advanced machine learning algorithms.
+Specifically, the tool is designed to address the challenges in collecting and preparing data for:

+- **Time Series Analysis**: By capturing sequential user interactions and screen activities, Desktop Recorder facilitates the creation of datasets that are ideal for training models focused on time series analysis.
+This includes predictive modeling and anomaly detection in temporal data, where understanding the sequence and timing of events is crucial.

+- **Generative Modeling**: The detailed recording of on-screen activities provides a rich dataset for training Generative Adversarial Networks (GANs) and other generative models.
+These AI models can learn to simulate human-computer interactions, generate synthetic data that mimics user behavior, or create realistic scenarios for testing and development purposes.

+This application serves as a critical resource for AI researchers and developers, enabling them to efficiently gather and utilize data that mirrors real-world user behavior and interactions.
+By offering a direct pathway to acquire this data, Desktop Recorder significantly reduces the barriers to innovation in machine learning, particularly in the domains of time series analysis and generative modeling.

 ## Features

-- **Screen Recording**: Captures your desktop screen as a video in AVI format, which can be used as visual data for neural network training.
-- **Input Logging**: Records all keyboard and mouse inputs during the recording session in a CSV file, providing additional data points for model training.
+- **Screen Recording**: Captures the user's primary screen upon user command, recording all on-screen activities in AVI format.
+The application is designed to record the primary screen only.
+- **Input Logging**: Logs keyboard presses and mouse clicks, capturing the specific keys or buttons pressed along with the x, y coordinates of mouse clicks.
+Mouse movements are only logged if accompanied by a click.
 - **Frame Storage**: Saves individual frames of the video in JPEG format in a separate directory, allowing for frame-by-frame analysis or training on static images.
-- **Customizable UI**: Comes with a simple yet effective user interface to control the recording process, making data collection as straightforward as possible.

-## Installation
+## Installation and Compatibility

-To use Desktop Recorder, ensure Python is installed on your system.
-Follow these steps to set up the application:
+Desktop Recorder is developed and tested exclusively for Windows 10.
+It is not compatible with other operating systems.
 1. Clone the repository to your local machine:
    ```
    git clone https://github.com/lee-cha-dev/desktop-recorder.git